 Increasing the average order value, or AOV, is the other of the two methods you can use to increase your monthly revenue.
 Inspire your visitors to buy slightly more, or slightly more up-market products, using a clever combination of opportunity and incentive.
 There are three different strategies to achieve this goal.

-Cross sells are the easiest and fastest way to increase conversion rate.
+Cross-sells are the easiest and fastest way to increase conversion rate.
 When a visitor shows interest in one product or category, that’s the perfect time to show them you have the perfect pair to go with it.
 Here are two ways to do that.

-To make these recommendations effective you can use manual recommender tool to hand-pick perfect paired products and incentivize your visitors to buy them together.
+To make these recommendations effective you can use manual recommender tool to hand-pick perfect paired products and incentivise your visitors to buy them together.
 First, identify some of your more popular products brainstorm a few products which go well with it whether as part of a set, to complete an outfit or accessories to pair with the main item.

 These ‘complete the look’ campaigns are going to show on your product page, and specifically only the product page of that one popular product.

 This ‘increased average order value’ campaign is perfect to target your returning visitors.
 They’ve already shown interest, they’ve told you what they like by purchasing it, and now they’re back on your site.